Russel88/DAtest/README.md

 **Note:**

-As SAMseq does not output p-values, FPR for this method is the false discovery rate.
-For small datasets FPR might therefore vary quite a lot.
+As SAMseq does not output p-values, FPR for this method is the final false discovery rate (false positives / total positives).
+FPR might therefore vary quite a lot.
 If SAMSeq is one of the methods with highest AUC, you can run `testDA` again but with a higher `fdr.output` argument for "sam" (e.g.
-`testDA(...,tests = "sam", args = list(sam = list(fdr.output = 0.25))))` to get a
+`testDA(...,args = list(sam = list(fdr.output = 0.25))))` to get a
 better estimate.
 If `fdr.output=0.25` we should expect FPR for "sam" from `testDA` to be 0.25 or lower.

 P-values for baySeq are defined as 1 - posterior likelihoods.

-#### *High AUC, but Spike.detect.rate is 0.000?!*

-How can a method have high AUC, but not detect any features?
-AUC is calculated by ranking the raw p-values, but Spike.detect.rate is the proportion of spiked features with adjusted p-value below 0.05.
-If AUC is high but Spike.detect.rate is zero it means that p-values for spiked features are low, but not low enough to be below the 0.05 threshold.
-Consequently, you are not likely to detect features with the set `effectSize`, and increasing the `effectSize` should increase the Spike.detect.rate.
-Spike.detect.rate will rarely be above 0.5 for methods with FPR &lt; 0.05.
+### Power analysis:

+After a method has been chosen, you can run a power analysis.
+This can also be run to distinguish between methods appearing to be equally good in . spikes the data with different effects sizes and along with AUC and FPR it estimates with Empircal Power (aka Spike.detect.rate aka sensitivity) and the False Discovery Rate (FDR).
+The Empirical Power gives you an estimate of the proportion of true effects at a given effect size you are likely to discover (after p-value adjustment).
+The FDR tells you what proportion of the detected features are likely false positives (after p-value adjustment).

+Only one test can be run at a time, here MetagenomeSeq Feature model is run (see details in for test abbreviations):

+    po.msf <- powerDA(data, predictor, test = "msf")
+    plot(po.msf)
+    summary(po.msf)

 How to run real data
 ====================